mohammad13133/capstone-travelApp/README.md

 ## Overview

-The travel-planner App is the final project for the Udacity Front-End Nanodegree.
+The travel-planner App is the final project for the Udacity Front-End Nanodegree, helping me achieve my degree.
 This travel planning app allows users to input a desired trip location and date, then provides real-time weather forecasts and an image of the destination using data from external APIs.

+## Certificate

+Check out my Udacity Nanodegree certificate [here](https://www.udacity.com/certificate/e/7e0b18f4-0cbc-11ef-96d0-1ffe49edd593).

 ## Technologies Used